udacity/nd064-c3-microservices-security-project-starter/README.md

 * Following instructions from Course 4, [Starting with Dashboards](https://classroom.udacity.com/nanodegrees/nd064-beta/parts/49b578d8-9829-425d-a25f-8d15663d4506/modules/19323279-ee64-4704-8346-8109d7ba54a0/lessons/6ced7264-046e-4dfd-93c7-951eb565293f/concepts/cb022950-9920-40fb-bf9e-3c014306163b) to deploy a Grafana cluster.
 * Following instructions from Course 4, [Panels](https://classroom.udacity.com/nanodegrees/nd064-beta/parts/49b578d8-9829-425d-a25f-8d15663d4506/modules/19323279-ee64-4704-8346-8109d7ba54a0/lessons/6ced7264-046e-4dfd-93c7-951eb565293f/concepts/6b252e12-d3ed-45ce-8e01-cc179112bb5a) to configure a Grafana panel.
 * Using [falco](https://github.com/falcosecurity/falco), implement run-time security monitoring via sysdig falco with kubernetes audit rules and configure logging to Grafana.
-* Install falco to the host opensuse Vagrant box and all dependencies.
+* Install falco and all dependencies to the cluser.
 Reminder: Ensure to trust the falcosecurity GPG key and install kernel headers.
 * Investigate the default falco rules file located at /etc/falco/falco_rules.yaml.
 It contains a predefined set of rules designed to provide good coverage in a variety of situations.
 * Vim the falco rules file and pick five rules to evaluate.
 Using STRIDE, assess which threats the rules may identify, save this as `docs/security_threat_model_falco_rules.txt`.
 * Falco also allows custom rules to be defined.
 Following the syntax in /etc/falco/falco_rules.yaml, create at least one new rule in the local rule base located at /etc/falco/falco_rules.local.yaml.
 Note: Reference the [Falco field guide](https://falco.org/docs/rules/supported-fields) for available examples, update `docs/security_threat_model_falco_rules.txt` with the new rule.